The Social Exchange Theory is crucial to social power.

-She tries to fight it, but she can’t resist feeling a bit irritated for being a target to many simply because of her position or for her looks.
-She’d wish people could just see her for who she really is.
+She tries to fight it, but she is irritated for being a target to many simply because of her looks.

-She particularly feels a pang of resentment when she sees the eyes of people brightening up when she mentions her job.
-She feels they only care about what she can do for them, and not about who she really is.
+She particularly feels a pang of resentment when she sees the eyes of people brightening up when she mentions her job in recruitment.

 Value Takers: Who Are They?

-However, it’s been my experience that the most consistent ones to fall afoul of the rules of social exchange show the following traits:
+It’s been my experience that the most consistent ones to fall afoul of the rules of social exchange share the following traits: